 As you might know I am big fan of newbies.
 Don’t now why, maybe because there is some new energy flowing around which I really enjoy.
 The brand new shiny machines, inventory, furniture and not too many options going around online.
 Here is newbie Harvest Coffee Brewers, Glashaven 107, created by Zjevaun Janga and Loes Beljaars.
 Had a lovely coffee chat with Zjevaun.
 After being some time in Melbourne, Australia, it was time to go back to Rotterdam and use all their knowledge to create their own coffee place.
 And they totally rocked it.
 What an amazing location with a harbor view while sipping your coffee.
-It’s a bit hard to find, because it’s located in the middle of the harbor, but defintelty a nice walk!
-The upper photo was talking on my way to Harvest Coffee Brewers, so enjoy the walk before you get caffeinated.
+It’s a bit hard to find, because it’s located in the middle of the harbor, but it’s a nice walk.